macleginn/bivaltyp/content/languages/descriptions/Laz.md

 ![A.P.'s photo]({{ site_url_j }}/images/Rostovtsev-Popiel.jpg "A.P.'s photo")

 The data were gathered in 2023.
-The language of elicitation was Gergian (and, in some cases, Turkish).
+The language of elicitation was German (and, in some cases, Turkish).

 ## How to cite
 > Rostovtsev-Popiel, Alexander.
 2023.
 Bivalent patterns in {{ language_external }}.